pvdrz/pijama/notes.md

 #### Jump

-We will use the `JMP r/m64` instruction which has the opcode `FF /4` meaning that we must set the `rem` field to `0x4`.
+We will use the `JMP r/m64` instruction which from the `/4` in the opcode, we know that we must set the `rem` field to `0x4`.
 The operand is encoded in the `r/m` field.

-This instruction is a "near" jump.
-Meaning that it can only be used to jump to code in the same segment.
-I am not sure if this is relevant for our use case and we should check later what to do about it.

 We test this instruction in the same way as the other single operand instructions:
 ```objdump